Canadian Pain Task Force Online Consultation

 • Pain Knows No Age

-by cheeseislikelife, about 4 years ago
+by cheeseislikelife, over 4 years ago

 I was diagnosed with juvenile arthritis when I was 7 years old.
 Since then I have also been diagnosed with chronic migraines and endometriosis.
 All of my conditions have caused me debilitating pain throughout my life and it has been challenging to be taken seriously by my peers and even by doctors, but also by myself.
 I entirely believed that I could not possibly be in as much pain as I was and I waited years to seek treatment for my endometriosis.
 I think that more knowledge about pain and encompassing alternative therapies and medications into universal healthcare would make...
 Continue reading